mayragalvan/FinalProject/README.md

-# FinalProject
+# Building a dashboard with IBM Cognos Analytics

-Its a coursera repository of capstone project
+Its a coursera repository of capstone project Building a dashboard with IBM Cognos Analytics